Theater billboard

 The protagonist is Davide, a 16-year-old boy.
 You are 52.
 How do you connect with him?

 — This is the wonder of theater, which has no limits and allows me to do everything with conviction.
 Davide is illiterate, lame, has many deficiencies and at the same time a very beautiful inner strength, curiosity and a desire to learn.
 He had a very limited future, but with the help of some deportees he learns to read.
 A new world opens up to him and he ends up having a beautiful ending, which no one expected.
-In some way it has connected with Albert as a teenager because I also had trouble fitting in at school.
+In a way, it has connected with Albert as a teenager because I also struggled to fit in at school.
 I became invisible, and discovering theater during adolescence was revealing.
 It opened the doors to a world where I could express myself.

 Cargando